12 Dec Buy non-touristy souvenirs in Budapest

 Unique map of Budapest

-Finally, if you’re looking for a different sort of map of Budapest – one that focusses on the city’s unique spots & streets – the “My little guide to Budapest” map is for you.
+Finally, if you’re looking for a different sort of map of Budapest – one that focusses on the city’s unique spots & streets – the “My little map of Budapest” map is for you.

 Artfully created by Designliebe, as well as looking beautiful should you decide to hang it on the wall, it’s a great guide for both those new to Budapest and locals who want to discover something hidden.